Unnati2909/LeetMatrix_JS_Practice/README.md

 Features :
 1. Search by LeetCode *username*
 2. Visual progress indicators for each difficulty:
-  2.1.
+ <pre> 2.1.
 Circular progress bar with percentage
   2.2.
 Solved / Total stats displayed inside the circle 2.3.
-Difficulty label below each chart
+Difficulty label below each chart </pre>
 3. Responsive and clean UI with custom CSS styling
 4. Uses LeetCode Stats API for data fetching